Read the latest news as it emerges and evolves at the Smart Restart website.

 Engineering impact during COVID-19

 We are continuing to provide leadership in COVID-19 solutions not only for our community and state, but on a global scale.
 Read more about some of this work.

-The university plans to welcome students back to campus in fall 2020, but with modifications that help maintain the safety and health of our entire campus community.
+The university is welcoming students back to campus in fall 2020, but with modifications that help maintain the safety and health of our entire campus community.
 Even if you are learning remotely, you can still access the information and services you need.

 - UW-Madison’s Smart Restart plans: Visit the Smart Restart website for the most up-to-date information related to your return to campus in fall 2020.